 Q: How can I make this recipe without the eggs?

 A: You might try substituting a starch slurry for the eggs.
 To make a starch slurry, combine arrowroot starch with cool water – just enough to make a slurry that will be the consistency of pancake batter.
 Not too watery, but not too thick either.
 After you dip the chicken tenders in the slurry, bread them as normal, per recipe directions.

-Q: How can I make these chicken tenders nut-free?
+Q: How can I make this Paleo baked chicken nut-free?

 A: If you can use blanched almond flour, you might try using a crushed up gluten-free cereal (like brown rice crispies or something similar to Corn Flakes).
 I haven’t tried it specifically in this recipe, but I have used it in another recipe for fish sticks, and it worked out well.
 I also had a friend who used ground up sunflower seeds in place of the blanched almond flour, and she loved them!